Chapter 25: The Morning Watch

 The wall was down.

-She could see it in his face the way she could see fractures in her clients’ composure — not because the signs were large but because she’d spent eleven years reading the difference between holding and not-holding, and Hank’s face right now was not holding anything.
-Not grief.
-Not the contamination.
-Not the careful, structural steadiness that kept everything in place and let nothing through.
+She could see it in his face as she could see fractures in her clients’ composure — not because the signs were large but because she’d spent eleven years reading the difference between holding and not-holding, and Hank’s face right now was not holding anything.
+The grief, the contamination, the careful structural steadiness that kept everything in place and let nothing through — all of it absent.
 He was just a man asleep in her bed on a Monday morning with the rain stopped and the light coming in sideways through tall windows.

 She did not touch him.